ylefay/NMT_SparqlDatalog/README.md

 This part is used by `../train.sh` and `../ask.sh`.

-## /utils/pos.py: From an existing database with tagged knowledge-base specific terms in the english queries, this script creates a mapping between grammar classes (BERT POS tags) and KB-specific tags.
+## /utils/pos.py: From an existing database with tagged knowledge-base specific terms in the English queries, this script creates a mapping between grammar classes (BERT POS tags) and KB-specific tags.
-The purpose of this part is to then use the Seq2Seq model to learn how to detect KB specific terms in order to simplify them.
+The purpose of this part is to then use the Seq2Seq model to learn how to detect KB-specific terms to simplify them.

 `./pos.py` creates `../datasets/LC-QuAD_bert_tag.json` file that contains the mapping between BERT POS tags and KB tags.

-For example, given the following KB-tagged english question:
+For example, given the following KB-tagged English question:

     "What is the <alumnus of> of the <fashion designer> whose <death place> is <Stony Brook University Hospital> ?"